ahlee-smwu/MCEF/README.md

 We propose a MCEF that equally integrates each modality and implement a 2 loss system that considers both intra- and inter-modal characteristics.

+In this research, we propose the \textbf{MCEF (Multimodal Correlated Equal Fusion)} network for utterance-level emotion recognition, designed to address these limitations.
+Our model equally integrates text, audio, and visual modalities using an equal cross-attention fusion mechanism that ensures no single modality dominates the fusion process.
+Additionally, we introduce a two-loss system comprising an intra-modal classification loss and an inter-modal correlation loss based on Soft-HGR, which enhances both modality-specific representation learning and cross-modal feature alignment.
+Experimental results on the IEMOCAP dataset demonstrate the effectiveness of our approach.
+The proposed model achieves an accuracy of 70.98%, which is comparable to the performance of state-of-the-art methods, despite using significantly fewer parameters—only 20.7M, which is approximately 25.97% to 60% of the size of competitive models.
+These results highlight the potential of MCEF as a lightweight yet effective framework for balanced multimodal emotion recognition.

 This repository is based on SDT model and source.

 ## Model Architecture